BitcoinDesign/Guide/guide/payments/introduction.md

 #### Receiving bitcoin (coming soon)

-And introduction to how receiving and requesting Bitcoin works.
+An introduction to how receiving and requesting bitcoin works.

 ---